-When it comes to our website, our services are regulated by EU laws and directives.
-The team members at SpectroCoin review and follow strict procedures when dealing with your data and funds.
-For that, we constantly participate in courses and seminars to revise and improve our practices.
+When it comes to our website, our team members at SpectroCoin review and follow strict procedures when dealing with your data and funds.
+For these reasons, we constantly participate in courses and seminars to revise and improve our practices.

-Even though cryptocurrencies are not regulated, our company works under EU laws and directives, implementing international AML standards and processing funds through regulated EU financial institutions.
-This means that in case we notice potential illegal activities or fraud, we collaborate with law enforcement agencies for the investigation, which helps to ensure that you have a safe environment in which you can store, buy and sell your cryptocurrencies.
+Even though cryptocurrencies are not regulated, our company works under applicable EU laws and regulations, implementing international AML and CTF standards.
+This means that, in case we notice potential illegal activities or fraud, we collaborate with law enforcement agencies for the investigation, which helps to ensure that you have a safe environment in which you can store, buy and sell your cryptocurrencies.

 We are constantly on a lookout for fake SpectroCoin scam websites so that we could protect our users from falling into their trap.